zero-to-mastery/resources/CSSResources.md

 - [CSS-Bulma](https://scrimba.com/learn/bulma): Bulma is a free, open source CSS framework based on Flexbox.
 You can learn Bulma CSS at Scrimba in a 1 hour lesson that includes 14 short videos.

+- [MDN Web Docs - CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): This provides many links to learning CSS and also has its own resources which can start with the basics and then become advanced.

 ## CSS Games

 - [CSS diner](https://flukeout.github.io/): A fun in-browser game to help you learn and practice CSS selectors.